41ison/QC4DIANN/README.md

 ```

 ### evaluate the digestion efficiency by plotting the missed cleavages
 We can separate the peptides by the specificity of the enzyme used in the digestion.
-In this case, we are using Trypsin, so we can evaluate the missed cleavages by the presence of K or R at the C-terminal of the peptide.
+In this case, we are using Trypsin, so we can evaluate the missed cleavages by the presence of K or R at the C-termini of the peptide.

 ```r
 missed_cleavages <- diann_report %>%